qazimsajjad/Digital-Image-Processing-DIP/README.md

-# Digital Image Processing (DIP)
+# Digital Image Processing (DIP) Course

 This repository contains comprehensive resources, code implementations, and documentation for various digital image processing techniques and algorithms.
-It serves as a valuable resource for students, researchers, and professionals interested in the field of image processing.
+It serves as a valuable resource for beginner students learning DIP and for teachers instructing undergraduate and postgraduate courses in DIP.

 ## Outlines